 3. Hourly plus pay for performance

 In addition, most outbound call centers charge separately for program setup and training.
 Those fees will range from a low of $2,500 to $10,000 (or higher), depending on the complexity of your program.
-Here at QCS we will discount setup fees for large ongoing programs.
-Smaller programs typically pay full price on the set up fee.
+At Quality Contact Solutions, we will discount setup fees for large ongoing programs.
+Smaller programs typically pay full price on the setup fee.

 The current U.S.-based outbound call center pricing ranges from $25 per hour to $35 per hour, depending on the following factors:

 - Program size (typically measured in number of hours per month)